HCL AppScan CodeSweep

 You can toggle between Don't Highlight and Highlight All Issues selections just by clicking AppScan Marker On/Off text in the status bar.

-By default Don't highlight option will be selected.
+By default Highlight When Selected option will be selected.

 Security Issues View